 The scarcity of any historical character gave Rafe and Heide free reign to mix styles and integrate time periods.
-Since this was not going to be a restoration but a re-purposing to a one family townhouse including a small first floor apartment, they had the freedom to determined the style.
-They chose to create a traditional town house with some of the open design characteristics of a classic New York loft and committed to incorporating the maritime theme of Red Hook and the historical overtones of the neighborhood in order to bring this old-new house up to date.
+Since this was not going to be a restoration, but a re-purposing–to a one-family townhouse, including a small first floor apartment–they had the freedom to determine the style.
+They chose to create a traditional townhouse with some of the open design characteristics of a classic New York loft, and committed to incorporating the maritime theme of Red Hook and the historical overtones of the neighborhood in order to bring this old-new house up to date.

 Creating New Rooms in an Old House

 The most challenging part of restructuring the rooms was fitting everything into the limited space, said Heide, who as the designer, worked with Rafe from the beginning to insure that the architecture and interior design flow and function was integrated.

 The only structural elements existing from the original six family apartment layout was the center hall and staircase.
 The first, and easiest decision was to allocate the top floor as the main family living space in an open loft layout.
 That left the middle floor for the bedrooms and the first floor for a rental unit and an entry mud room and lounge.

 The top floor, an open rectangle, has the kitchen and dining rooms on one side bisected by a sky-lit stairwell and the living room on the other.
 The openness allows each area to share the clear light and beautiful views of Governor’s Island, The Statue of Liberty, and the Brooklyn Cruise Terminal.